mwolfhoffman/boodu/README.md

 I am able to use Supabase's OAuth, create confirmation emails on sign up, and log users in.

-I think the plan is to create a real time collaborative data mapping tool.
-More on that to come.

-I also want to add github actions for CI/CD
+This is a very simple DB mapping tool.
+It is really just a POC for starting with Supabase.
+It doesn't use any of the real-time functionality yet.

 ## To Run: